MichaelCurrin/my-github-projects/about.md

 ## Why

 This website is a showcase of my own repos and the topics they fit into.
-For my own ease of using in searching and comparing my projects and for sharing them with others beyond the limitations of the standard view of repos on a profile on Github.
+For my own ease of using in searching and comparing my projects and for sharing them with others beyond the limitations of the standard view of repos on a profile on GitHub.

 ## Where